edaplayground/eda-playground/docs/settings.rst

 Python
 ------

 This is a standard Python compiler.
-It is used when both testbench and design are written in *Python*.
+It is only used for MyHDL when both testbench and design are written in *Python*.
 Currently, no additional options are available for Python.

 Yosys